 Getting Married Abroad Part 2 – How to find a lost overseas marriage certificate?

-Previously, we explored the requirements for getting married overseas and the various steps you need to consider to ensure your nuptials go off without a hitch!
+In our previous blog post, we explored the requirements for getting married overseas and the various steps you need to consider to ensure your nuptials go off without a hitch!
 But what if you, or your family members, were married abroad a number of years ago and you require a copy of the marriage certificate?
 How easy is it to obtain, and is getting hold of the document all you will need to think about?
 This week our Certificate Administrator, Jess, guides you through this complex subject.

 Obtaining a Copy of an Overseas Marriage Certificate